exercism/website-copy/tracks/javascript/exercises/triangle/mentoring.md

 Also, some students add test cases for degenerate triangles and implement a method to check that.

-Students use of higher-level concepts (like # of matching sides) is also a reasonable solution and a worthy discussion point for this exercise.
+Students use of higher-level concepts (like number of matching sides) is also a reasonable solution and a worthy discussion point for this exercise.

 ```javascript
 isEquilateral() {